noa-beyond/burn-scar-mapping/src/KML/SatellitePass/README.md

 - The script then prints out details of any satellite observation polygons that contain the specified point.

 ## Configuration
-The script reads settings from a JSON configuration file (config_SatellitePass.json).
+The script reads settings from a JSON configuration file.
+The default path for this file is burn-scar-mapping\src\configs\config_SatellitePass.json.
 The configuration file should contain the following keys:
 - latitude: Latitude of the observation point.
 - longitude: Longitude of the observation point.
 - base_kml_directory: Path to the directory containing KML files.